 Question: If you could perform with any person or group, who would it be and why?

-Answer: It would be amazing to perform with Elton John.
+Answer: I would love to perform with "The Temptations!"

 Question: What do you do to unwind after a performance?